chazzka/clanekforest/clanek.md

 Consider the example from Figure X - novelty.
 Suppose the evaluation of datapoint $P_a = [368.0,79.15]$:
 Before the algortihm starts, the ranges are evaluated.
-- In the first step, after randomly selecting the dimension $d=0$ and split_point s as in (x = rovnice s půlením nahoře) $s = 300$, the point fits immedietelly in left leaf $\langle 238.62 ) \times \langle 238.62)$, satisfying the first stopping criterion.
+- In the first step, after randomly selecting the dimension $d=0$ and split_point s as in (x = rovnice s půlením nahoře) $s = 300$, the point fits immedietelly in the left leaf $\langle 300 ) \times \langle 500)$, satisfying the first stopping criterion.
-- Since there were no more points in the training dataset in this specific node, this is the final leaf and the observed point is assigned a raw depth of 4.
+- Since there were no more points in the training dataset in this specific node, this is the final leaf and the observed point is assigned a raw depth of 1.
-- the path_length is obtained as depth of a leaf as $h(P_a) = 6$.
+- the path_length is obtained as depth of a leaf as $h(P_a) = 8.04$.
 - [ ] TODO: TADY VYPOCET TOHO H? - toto je jen ukazka, cisla jsou spatne
 - the path_length is obtained as $h_T(P_b) = 3 + c(4) = 3+ 2 \cdot (H_3 - \frac{3}{4}) = 3 +2 \cdot [\bigl(1 + \frac{1}{2} + \frac{1}{3}\bigr) - \frac{3}{4}] = \frac{31}{6}$
 Remember, the deeper the point, the more regular it is, so the path length of 6 was deep enough for the point to be assigned regular.